sanjukj36/Avodha-Shopping/README.md

 ![hu](https://user-images.githubusercontent.com/85171419/219709867-115052e0-3eb8-464c-8c60-1459dfe94f65.png)

 "Home" from any page you can quickly return to the home page same fetcher as clicking the "Avodha Shopping" logo.

-Next is "Food Items" the same as the home page.
-From any page, you can quickly return to the food items page.
+"Food Items" same feacher as home page,quickly return to food items from any page.

 Similarly, you can quickly return to the cart page by clicking "Cart".